ircdocs/modern-irc/_includes/modern-appendix.md

 The typical prefixes advertised in this parameter are listed in the [Channel Membership Prefixes](#channel-membership-prefixes) section.

 The value is OPTIONAL and when it is not specified indicates that no prefixes are supported.
+If the parameter is not published by the server at all, clients SHOULD assume `PREFIX=(ov)@+`, corresponding to the RFC1459 behavior.

 Examples: